Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-The DRV mechanism appears to be present in the slow rate simulation, as the longer time scale gives dislocations more time to recover \cite{JIANG20221444}.
-As a result dislocations are less likely to pile up, and thus do not form grain boundaries, limiting grain refinement.
+Dynamic recovery mechanisms subsequently appear to be present in the slower rate simulations, as the longer time scale gives dislocations more time to recover \cite{JIANG20221444}.
+As a result dislocations pile up less and thus do not form grain boundaries, limiting grain refinement.
+This is evident when considering Figures \ref{fig:Fig8e} and \ref{fig:9}, where the slower strain rate simulations show much lower dislocation densities.
+In fact, the lower the strain rate, the lower the dislocation density post yielding.
 It is also possible that the dislocations are simply unable to pile up, because the large dislocation network, on different slip planes, impedes extended dislocation glide \cite{WorkHardeningExplain}.
-As dislocation motion becomes constrained, the formation of LAGBs and thus, further grain refinement, are inhibited.
+As dislocation motion becomes constrained, the formation of low-angle grain boundaries and thus, further grain refinement, would then be inhibited.

-Experimental works suggest that a lower strain rate correlates to a larger mean grain size \cite{ZHANG2013124, WAN201711} and it is possible that the present simulation cell size is the limiting factor.
-In the future, it may be beneficial to carry out such shearing simulations with a much larger number of atoms to ascertain whether this is the case.
+Experimental works suggest that severe plastic deformation at a lower strain rate correlates to a larger mean grain size \cite{ZHANG2013124, WAN201711} and it is possible that the present simulation cell size is the limiting factor.
+In the future, it may be beneficial to carry out shearing simulations with a much larger number of atoms to ascertain whether this is the case.

+We also conducted a simulation using conjugate gradient shearing as discussed above.
+This simulation represents the athermal limit, and we show the results, in comparison to the benchmark simulation, in Figure \ref{fig:10}.

+Figure \ref{fig:Fig10a} shows a comparison of the excess potential energy.
+As before, the benchmark simulation peaks at 0.24 eV/atom at $\gamma = 0.27$ before reducing.
+However, rather dramatically, the CG simulation increases up to a peak of 0.76 eV/atom at $\gamma = 0.5$, before sharply decreasing to $\sim 0.16$ eV/atom and remaining there until $\sim\gamma = 8$, before decreasing and plateauing again at 0.06 eV/atom at $\gamma = 10$.

+Figure \ref{fig:Fig10b} shows the presence of grains in the CG simulation, with $\sim 146$ grains at $\gamma = 0.56$.
+This number stays roughly the same until $\gamma = 6.2$ when the grain number begins to decrease until $\gamma = 10$, where $\sim 56$ grains remain.
+This is an interesting observation as the slower strain rate simulations above did not produce a nanocrystalline structure whilst the lowest limit CG simulation does.
+Figure \ref{fig:Fig11a} shows the atoms coloured by their local crystallographic orientation for the CG simulation at 10 strain and we can clearly see the presence of a nanocrystalline structure.
+At $\gamma = 10$, the excess potential energy for the CG simulation is lower than the benchmark.
+Figure \ref{fig:Fig10b} shows that this decrease in excess potential energy corresponds to a decrease in grain number.
+This suggests that the excess potential energy is predominantly associated with grain boundaries and as the total grain boundary area reduces, so too does the excess potential energy.